TritonDataCenter/manta-compute-bin/docs/man/msplit.md

   List of fields to use as the partitioning key.
 If processing delimited text, must be a number.
 If processing with the -j option, must be a field in the json object.

+`-i`
+  Rather than splitting to reducers based on the hash of the partition key, parse the field as an integer and use it as the literal index to the reducer.
+  Must be between 0 and number_of_reducers - 1.
+Note that if you use this option you are taking on the resposibility of even distribution of your data between reducers.

 `-j`
   Process the input as newline-separated json objects.